-Preshil is a coeducational, secular and private school in Melbourne.
-It is the oldest progressive school in Australia, focusing on the education of each individual child and the social relationships which support their development as critical and creative thinkers.
-It remains a deliberately small school, welcoming children from three years of age into the Kindergarten through to the completion of their secondary schooling at Year 12.
+Preshil is a co-educational, secular, and private school in Melbourne.
+It is the oldest progressive school in Australia, focusing on the education of each individual child as a critical and creative thinker.
+It remains a deliberately niche private school, welcoming children from three years of age into the Kindergarten through to the completion of their secondary schooling at Year 12.

-Preshil’s adoption of an accredited International Baccalaureate Middle Years Program (IBMYP), and candidacy* for the Diploma Programme (IBDP) and the Primary Years Programme (IBPYP) perfectly align with the school’s focus on intellectual challenge, inquiry, and research-based learning.
-These IB programmes accommodate individual choice and independent learning, and encourage students to develop the “courage to question”; to find their own voice and to become responsible and active global citizens well beyond the classroom.
+As an International Baccalaureate (IB) Continuum School, we offer exclusively the IB Primary Years, Middle Years, and Diploma Programmes (PYP, MYP & DP).
+These perfectly align with the school’s focus on intellectual challenge, inquiry, and research-based learning.
+These Programmes demand individual choice and independent learning, and encourage students to develop the “courage to question”; to find their own voice and to become responsible and active global citizens well beyond the classroom.

-As a candidate school for the IBPYP, Preshil is able to extend its commitment to inquiry-based, interdisciplinary learning into the Primary School.
-Specialist French, Music, Physical Development and Art are equal partners in a stimulating and challenging curriculum that combines meticulous teacher planning with individual and collaborative projects.
+The PYP begins for our youngest learners in the Kindergarten and seamlessly transitions into the Independent Primary School (Arlington).
+Preshil is committed to inquiry-based, interdisciplinary learning in the primary years, and specialist programs in French, Music, Philosophy, and Art are equal partners in a stimulating and challenging curriculum that combines meticulous teacher planning with individual and collaborative projects.

 The Preshil Secondary School (Blackhall Kalimna) offers an intellectually vibrant curriculum, the MYP, for years 7 – 10.
 This programme demands that students are active learners in and outside of the classroom, and through the Personal Project and Service as Action, Preshil students contribute their energies to causes and passions beyond the curriculum.